T-Systems-MMS/phonebook/docs/pages/development-guides/good-to-know/good-to-know.md

+---
+layout: default
+title: Good to know
+nav_order: 5
+has_children: true
+nav_exclude: true
+---

+# :small_red_triangle: Good to know :small_red_triangle:

-# Current Bugs and Workarounds in this Projects
+## Current Bugs and Workarounds in this Projects

-## Starting the app
+### Starting the app

 ### undefined is not a function